norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/start-here.md

 connector although occupying a joystick button number.
 This may not be an issue when there are 199 more available.

+### Concepts

 Every time 'ID' expression is used, it refers to ID attributed by enumeration.
 The MBx24 default ID is 50.

+*Buttons* and *Connectors* are different things.

+A 'Button' is a ***joystick button*** input and can be numbered from 1 to 200.
+This is a feature of the OBCS hardware, not of the MBx24.

+Each MBx24 has 32 'connectors', known as input connectors or even "In connectors".
+These are numbered from 1 to 32 and each one has a correspondence to a ***joystick button number*** of the OBCS hardware.
+This way, when a *connector* is actuacted, the correspondent *joystick button* responds to the simulation environment in the same way.
+In a simple way, turn ON a connector and the simulation sees a joystick button being pressed.
+One just have to define which joystick button number is this.

+Assigned joystick buttons number defaults to "ID value" until "ID + 31" after enumeration.

+For example, if ID is 50, joystick buttons number for this MBx24 will range from 50 to 81.
+This means that connector 1 is the joystick button number 50, connector 2 is the joystick button number 51 and so on until connector 32 is the joystick button 81.

+This is fully reversible to what range is needed by setting it with the *First button Number* instruction.
+For further details, see [Set First Button Number](./instruction-set/set-first-button-number.md)

+### Responses and actions

+The MBx24 gives a response to almost all instructions sent to it.
+This is an important feature and should be used as part of procedures.

+Normally, the response returns a header with the hardware address, or ID, followed by the instruction requested and, when appropriate, the result of the execution.
+This last should be read and interperted every time to correct actions if needed.
+All instructions that have meaningful responses are documented here.

+For smooth running, it is advisable to read the responses the hardware sends to check if the requests was fulfilled.

+*Responses* exist to assist development, debuging and running software.